TeddyBears/StarWarsFFG-alternative-UI/README.md

 ## Journal sheet

-Add background image and blockquote render effect.
+Add datapad background image and blockquote render effect. __only if the module setting to display datapad background is checked__

 Same effect with the module [Monk's Enhanced Journal](https://github.com/ironmonk88/monks-enhanced-journal)